 People don’t magically start working as an effective team, it takes work from the Supervisor, sometimes a lot!
 Here are 9 strategies that will help your people work together as a tightly knit unit.
 Think you’ll need a little more help?
-Register for the Supervisor Boot Camp we offer twice each year!
+Consider hosting Supervisor Boot Camp at your organization!

 1. Make Inclusivity Your Rule